jasoncartwright/clientsideinclude/README.md

 # Client Side Include
-Uses javascript to fill an HTML element with the contents of another URL.
+Uses JavaScript to fill an HTML element with the contents of another URL.

 ## Usage
 Include [csi.js](https://github.com/jasoncartwright/clientsideinclude/blob/main/csi.js) anywhere in your HTML...